 Should something not be technically possible, or a breakthrough come too late to be used, Ting said he could, “only promise those things to future generations.”
 Ting wanted to introduce the P40 Pro’s sleek overflow screen, where the glass curves over the edges and corners of the phone like it’s made from water, last year on the P30 Pro.

 “At the time, the screen technology we worked on for the P30 series could not support bringing this concept to reality,” Ting explained.
 “We could only create a slight curve by grinding and polishing the glass, which generated minor visual changes without improving the tactility.
 When we developed the P40 series, the screen technology had evolved allowing us to have curves on four sides of the screen while at the same time, keeping four round corners.”

-Getting the design right, and maintaining the balance between what’s possible and what people want, has to happen throughout a smartphone’s design.
-But for Ting, the result still needs to fulfill two needs.
+Getting the design right, and maintaining the balance between what’s possible and what people want, has to happen throughout a

 “To make sure people like our products, we need to have two elements: Familiarity and surprise.
 We need to offer something people are familiar with, and also something that was not expected.
 Just like a chef making a new dish, multiple ingredients are mixed together to create something delicious.”

 The P40 Pro achieves this, and although Ting would not talk about any design elements he couldn’t technically achieve this time, maybe that symmetrically curved screen that’s not possible now will become a reality on the next Huawei P Series flagship?
 We’ll have to wait for any P50 model in 2021 to find out.

 “A [phone] concept is not frozen at the time of the product launch,” Ting concluded.
 “Instead, it will be gradually optimized as the industry and technology evolves.”

 The Huawei P40 Pro is available to buy in selected regions around the world now.
 Check out my full Huawei P40 Pro review.